conwayjw97/Bamboo-New-Tab/README.md

 To run locally, clone and run "yarn start" from the root directory.

-To run as a Chrome extension, clone and open chrome://extensions/ in Google Chrome.
+To run as a Chrome extension, clone and go to chrome://extensions/ in Google Chrome.
 Select "Load unpacked" and select the /build folder.

 ## Credits